victormacedo996/calculadoranutricional/README.md

 1 - Introduction

-This script calculate total energy expendure for hospitalized patients, body mass index and classificate the BMI by gender and age.
-The metabolic rate is calculate using Harris and Benedict equation.
+This script calculates the total energy expendure for hospitalized patients, body mass index and classify the BMI by gender and age.
+The metabolic rate is calculated using Harris and Benedict equation.

 2 - Techinical talking points

-This script may be useful to assess the patient quickly, specially on low budget and crowded hospitals.
+This script may be useful to assess the patient quickly, specially in crowded hospitals with low budget.

 3 - Technologies and languages

-The repository only uses Python 3.8 and nothing else.
+The repository only uses Python 3.8.

 4 - Setup and use

 The only thing you'll need is to download the source code and run it on your favorite Python IDE.

-Once the sript is runing, it'll ask you for a few inputs:
+Once the script is runing, it'll ask you for a few inputs:

     • Gender - Just enter type the gender of the patient.
 Use M to MALE or F to FEMALE